 Multi-Camera Playback works across multiple sites, which makes it easy for users to select many different angles.

 How to use Multi-Camera Playback

-11. Take a snapshot of the multi-camera playback (purple box), or archive all of the cameras' feeds with the Archive button to the left of the + Camera button.
+- Take a snapshot of the multi-camera playback by selecting the Camera Icon, or archive all of the cameras' feeds with the Archive button to the left of the + Camera button.

 This video shows the entire process of how to set up Multi-Camera Playback: